muhammadfakhruddin/vaikog/README.md

 5. Send Telegram Bot Notifications with Java | rieckpil. rieckpil.
 (2021).
 Retrieved 28 May 2021, from https://rieckpil.de/howto-send-telegram-bot-notifications-with-java/.
 6. rieckpil/blog-tutorials.
 GitHub.
 (2021).
 Retrieved 28 May 2021, from https://github.com/rieckpil/blog-tutorials/tree/master/telegram-bot-notifications-with-java.
 7. Creating a Telegram Bot in Java: from conception to deployment.
 DEV Community.
 (2021).
 Retrieved 28 May 2021, from https://dev.to/codegym_cc/creating-a-telegram-bot-in-java-from-conception-to-deployment-3a8c.
+8. api, H., John, J., & Kuhn, J. (2021).
+How to receive messages in group chats using telegram bot api.
+Stack Overflow.
+Retrieved 30 May 2021, from https://stackoverflow.com/questions/38565952/how-to-receive-messages-in-group-chats-using-telegram-bot-api.
+9.
 ## JavaDoc